x86txt/portfolio/architecture-diagrams/README.md

-These are diagrams of various architecures that I have designed throughout my career.
+These are diagrams of various architechtures that I have designed throughout my career.